 Round 1: Ch x2,

-Round 2: *Make a sc in the next ch sp and then make a ch.
-Then skip the next sc and work a sc, ch x2, sc, and ch in the corner ch sp.*
+*Make a sc in the first ch-1 space and then ch x1.
+Skip the next sc and in the ch-2 space make: sc, ch x2, sc, and ch*.

-Repeat what is in the asterisks 3 more times for a total of 4 times.
+Repeat from * 3 more times for a total of 4 times.
 Then sl st to the first sc of the round to join the round together.
-Flip your work back to the front.
+Flip your work.

 Repeat round 3 until your project is your desired length.